 In 1927 the Smith & Dove Co. was sold to the Trustees of the Ludlow Manufacturing Associates of Ludlow, MA.
 The housing real estate was placed in the Smith & Dove Tenements, Inc. that year, changing the name to Andover Homes, Inc. that then sold off the housing stock to private hands.
 The company operations were moved to Ludlow, MA and the mill closed in 1928.

 Harry Axelrod purchased the building and property on June 18, 1941.
-Axelrod held the property for 25 years then selling to Alna Realty Trust Siegfried Kellerman, trustee in Jan.
+Axelrod held the property for 25 years then selling to Alna Realty Trust, Siegfried Kellerman, trustee in Jan.
 1966.
 Kellerman had also owned the large mill building.
-He then sold this parcel to Kebur Realty Trust, Paul Keating & Richard Burke – June 17, 1977.
+He then sold this parcel to Kebur Realty Trust, Paul Keating & Richard Burke on June 17, 1977.

 Kebur Realty Trust – (created in June 4, 1969 – Edmund F. Burke, Paul M. Burke, Richard V. Burke Jr. Lawrence J. Burke & Christine H. Reed – Trustees)